phillord/tawny-owl/docs/tawny-as-an-api.md

 creates an ontology, stores it in a var (called `a`) and makes this the default ontology (of which there can be one per namespace).

-While this is extremely convienient when using tawny to develop an ontology, it's fairly ugly for manipulating one; particularly because it it makes using several ontologies at once difficult.
+While this is extremely convenient when using tawny to develop an ontology, it's fairly ugly for manipulating one; particularly because it it makes using several ontologies at once difficult.
 In the next section, we discuss how to avoid this problem.